Understanding the tactics and techniques attackers use — and how to defend against them

 There is often significant overlap between each variant, with individual ransomware types building off variants that have succeeded in the past.
 Ransomware is always evolving as attackers modify the techniques and tactics they use to extort a payment.

-Defending against ransomware attacks may seem intimidating at first glance, but the truth is that even a few simple, easy-to-implement best practices can help protect your business from an attack.
+Defending against ransomware attacks may seem intimidating at first glance, but the truth is that even a few simple, easy-to-implement best practices can help protect your small business from an attack.

 - Back up your data.
 Regular backups of sensitive and important information can help ensure business continuity in the event of a ransomware attack.
 If an attack does lock up your IT systems, a recent backup can be restored on a clean, secure device or network to get your business up and running.